Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL: Predicate Transformers from the Powerset Monad

 The remaining transformers $|-\rangle$ and $[-|$ and their inverses arise from $\langle -|$ and $|-]$ by opposition: $|-\rangle= \langle -| \circ (-)^\mathit{op}$, $|-\rangle^{-1} = (-)^\mathit{op}\circ \langle -|^{-1}$, $[-|= |-] \circ (-)^\mathit{op}$ and $[-|^{-1} = (-)^\mathit{op}\circ |-]^{-1}$.
-Taken together, the four modal operators satisfy the laws of the $\MKA$ modalities outlined in Section~\ref{sec:mka-pt} and those of the abstract sup/inf-preserving transformers discussed in Section~\ref{sec:pt-backvwright}, they give in fact semantics to the algebraic developments, when restricted to mono-types, and once again yield the same rules for verification condition in the state transformer and the relational semantics, albeit in a more general categorical setting.
+Taken together, the four modal operators satisfy the laws of the $\MKA$ modalities outlined in Section~\ref{sec:mka-pt} and those of the abstract sup/inf-preserving transformers discussed in Section~\ref{sec:pt-backvwright}.
+They give in fact semantics to the algebraic developments, when restricted to mono-types, and once again yield the same rules for verification condition in the state transformer and the relational semantics, albeit in a more general categorical setting.

 The categorical approach to predicate transformers outlined is not new, apart perhaps from the emphasis on quantales and quantaloids.
 The emphasis on monads is due at least to Manes~\cite{Manes92}.
-More recently, Jacob's work on state-and-effect triangles~\cite{Jacobs17} has explored similar connections and their generalisation far beyond sequential programs.
-A formalisation with a proof assistant like Isabelle, which is further discussed in Section~\ref{sec:isa-pt}, is one of the contributions of this article.
+More recently, Jacob's work on state-and-effect triangles~\cite{Jacobs17} has explored similar connections and their generalisation beyond sequential programs.
+A formalisation with Isabelle, which is further discussed in Section~\ref{sec:isa-pt}, is a contribution of this article.